 Overall, Biphamet compensates for its tricky summoning condition by giving you two incredibly strong monsters who can easily revive one another, making your foe desperately struggle to permanently eliminate both.

 6. Blood Mefist

 Both are nice abilities.
-The former in particular punishes foes for swarming their field.
-If they have a field spell, a few set or continous spells/traps, and a couple monsters, you can easily inflict 1000+ damage to them at the start of their turns.
+The former, in particular, punishes foes for swarming their field.
+If they have a field spell, a few set or continuous spells/traps, and a couple monsters, you can easily inflict 1000+ damage to them at the start of their turns.
 That quickly piles up; just make sure to keep Mefist in attack position to avoid his more-fragile 1300 DEF.

 5. Goyo Guardian

 One of the earliest synchros remains one of the best.
 Like Mefist, this warrior-type unit harnesses a daunting 2800 ATK and accepts any tuner/nontuner pairing as material.
 Additionally, whenever Goyo Guardian destroys a monster in battle and sends it to the graveyard (easy considering his high ATK), you get to special summon that monster to your field in defense position!
 Use this to watch your opponent's despair as their own creatures shift loyalties and betray them.

 That said, after many years of superiority, Goyo is finally starting to show his age since its effect can't impact link monsters (considering they don't have DEF scores), and pendulum monsters won't go the graveyard when defeated, but he's still a formidable champion.
 The fact that you can access him as a level 6 (spreading your extra deck across several levels to fit your field's situation) rather than a level 8 only adds icing to the cake.